orangehill/bootstrap-session-timeout/README.md

 Default: `1200000` (20 minutes)

-Time in milliseconds after page is opened until browser is redirected to redirUrl.
+Time in milliseconds after page is opened until browser is redirected to `redirUrl`.

 **ignoreUserActivity**